 Best Winter Boots for Hiking: Columbia Women’s Newton Ridge Plus Hiking Boot

-- ADVANCED TECHNOLOGY: Features our lightweight, durable midsole for long lasting comfort, superior cushioning, and high energy return as well as an advanced traction rubber sole for slip-free movement...
+- ADVANCED TECHNOLOGY: Columbia Women's Newton Ridge Plus Waterproof Hiking Boot features our lightweight, durable midsole for long lasting comfort, superior cushioning, and high energy return as well...

-- ADJUSTABLE FEATURES: The Newton Ridge Plus Waterproof Amped hiking boot features a lace-up closure for an adjustable, secure fit.
+- ADJUSTABLE FEATURES: The Newton Ridge Plus Waterproof Hiking Boot features a lace-up closure for an adjustable, secure fit.

-- FEMININE STYLE: This women's waterproof hiking boot delivers a style with durability with it's contrasting color combinations and soft suede exterior.
+- FEMININE STYLE: This women's waterproof hiking boot delivers style and durability with its contrasting color combinations and soft mesh exterior.

 These boots aren’t just for cold weather; they’re also suitable for a trekking trip.
 The Columbia Women’s Newton Ridge Plus Hiking Boot has a leather, mesh, and nylon upper that is mainly waterproof, with some places allowing more air in.
 This winter hiking boot has 200 grams of insulation and a sturdy rubber sole for good traction.